 id The ID of an item.
-Items need to have an ID only if a map file is used in combination with a network file.

-label The label of an item.

-sublabel The sublabel of an item.
+Items need to have an ID only if a map file is used in combination with a network file. label The label of an item. sublabel The sublabel of an item.
 In the main panel, the sublabel of an item is displayed below the item's ordinary label.
-Sublabels are displayed in a smaller font.

-description The description of an item.
+Sublabels are displayed in a smaller font. description The description of an item.
 The description of an item is used to provide information about the item in the information panel.
-HTML formatting can be used in this column.

-url The URL of an item.
+HTML formatting can be used in this column. url The URL of an item.
 This column can be used to associate a web page with an item.
-When one clicks on the label of an item in the main panel, the web page associated with the item will be opened in a web browser.

-x The horizontal coordinate of an item.

-y The vertical coordinate of an item.

-weight The weight of an item.
+Clicking on the label of an item in the main panel will cause the web page associated with the item to be opened in a web browser. x The horizontal coordinate of an item. У The vertical coordinate of an item. weight The weight of an item.
 Only non-negative numbers are allowed in this column.
 The higher the weight of an item, the more prominent the item is presented in the main panel.

 normalized weight The normalized weight of an item.
 Only non-negative numbers are allowed in this column.
 The higher the normalized weight of an item, the more prominent the item is presented in the main panel.
-The default presentation of an item is obtained by setting the item's normalized weight to 1.

-score The score of an item.
-In the main panel and the overview panel, items can be colored based on their scores, with by default colors ranging from blue (score of cluster The number of the cluster to which an item belongs.
-Only integers between 1 and red The red component of the color of an item.
+The default presentation of an item is obtained by setting the item's normalized weight to 1. score The score of an item.
+In the main panel and the overview panel, items can be colored based on their scores, with by default colors ranging from blue to green to red. cluster The number of the cluster to which an item belongs.
+Only integers between 1 and 1000 are allowed in this column. red The red component of the color of an item.
+Only integers between 0 and 255 are allowed in this column. green The green component of the color of an item.
+Only integers between 0 and 255 are allowed in this column. blue The blue component of the color of an item.
 Only integers between 0 and 255 are allowed in this column.